hpc/pavilion2/docs/tutorials/writing_docs.rst

   - Sphinx requires that such code be a valid snippet for that language.
 - You don't need to introduce examples.
 Simply end the last sentence of the preceding paragraph with a colon ``":"``.
-- Most lines should have a explanatory comment.
+- Most lines should have an explanatory comment.
 - Where ellipsis would be used to denote that the example is an excerpt, a comment should state that instead.
-- Identifiers in the example should be named in self-documenting manner.
+- Identifiers in the example should be named in a self-documenting manner.
 - Examples should show both how to use a feature, and document or show (with additional code) the expected result.
+- Formats that don't allow comments, like JSON, will require outside explanation.

 The simple example
 ------------------